andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ##### Creating a Paragraph

+The model returns an instance of **RichParagraph** from its **getParagraph**(int) method.
 A RichParagraph represents a paragraph with rich text.
-As an immutable class, it has to be built using the RichParagraph.Builder which offers a number of methods which help construct and style the content:
+As an immutable class, it has to be built using the **RichParagraph.Builder** which offers a number of methods which help construct and style the content:

 - Builder **addHighlight**(int start, int length, Color)
 - Builder **addInlineNode**(Supplier<Node>)